grassynull33/project2-game/README.md

 ![equili-logo-black-bg](https://cloud.githubusercontent.com/assets/21274043/26372159/c7258f18-3fb1-11e7-902d-1b713b9524ca.png)

-A Web-based first person virtual reality adventure game with real-time database connection and associated web page application.
-Firebase connection integrated with MySQL database and Sequelize, Object Relational Mapping.
-Website application functionality works closely with encrypted C# data.
+Equilibrium is a first person virtual reality adventure game with real-time database connection and a companion web app.
+Our Firebase connection is integrated with a MySQL database and Sequelize, an object relational mapper for MySQL.
+The functionality of the web app works closely with encrypted C# data.

 ## Screenshots
 ### Map of Game Environment (Web App):